ChatGPT Sent Me To The ER

 I ended up spending two nights in the hospital, where I was given neurological checks every two hours.
 I was placed on new anticoagulants, and given scans with equipment that looked borrowed from a spaceship.
 All to ensure I hadn't suffered a minor stroke and to minimize the risk of a major one.

 The verdict: my dissection was minor enough to heal on its own.
 My stroke risk had dropped sufficiently for discharge.
-Two days later, my eyelid and pupils have returned to normal, and I'll likely make a complete recovery.
+Two days later, my eyelid and pupils had returned to normal, and in the intervening months I’ve made a complete recovery.

-If not for AI's guidance, I very well might have suffered a stroke while sleeping alone in my apartment.
+If not for AI's guidance, it’s possible I would have suffered a stroke while sleeping alone in my apartment.

 When I scrolled to the top of the chat where I’d first reported my neck pain, I saw that ChatGPT had mentioned a possible carotid dissection in its very first response to me.
 It started as a low probability guess that increased in certainty as my symptoms progressed.
 I find it striking that it was considering that possibility from my very first message.